 That’s right.
 Let it go!
 Let go of fantasies of perfection and instead embrace the joyous gifts that are right in front of you.
 Be fully engaged in the magic and the mystery of it all.
 It’s much more exciting and interesting that way – and much less stressful.

 Does that mean that I am suggesting you let go of the idea of creating a joyful holiday season?
 Of course not!
 I am suggesting that you let go of the idea that things “should” be different than they are.
 Let go of your ideas of perfection.
-Let go of the idea of a movie in your head about how the kids will react to each and every gift.
+Let go of the idea of a movie in your head about how the kids will react to every gift.
 Let go of the idea that the party must go this way or that people should react that way.
 Let it go.

 Simply do your best, and then…